kreativ-anders/kirby-memberkit/README.md

 var_dump($kirby->users()->migrateStripeCustomers()); // TO SEE THE NUMBER OF MIGRATIONS
 ````

+> For every kirby user, a stripe user will be created, so (personal) information is shared with stripe, e.g. email address.

 ### Create a stripe user

 Stripe users are created automatically via hook after a successful user creation/registration.
 Check out the [Kirby Add-on Userkit](https://github.com/kreativ-anders/kirby-userkit) to allow self-registration and updates to kirby users.